BasicWolf/archived-kaylee/doc/installation.rst

   recommended to write Kaylee projects in CoffeeScript.
 * HTML5 Web Workers.
 This technology enables executing JavaScript code in parallel with a browser's main JavaScript even loop.
-Kaylee client executes projects code in a web worker.
+Kaylee client executes projects' code in a web worker.

 Kaylee also requires a server front-end to run.
 The out-of-the box support is available for: